Dosant/react-brief-intro/README.md

 * If you can't find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

 In our case:

-* `UserDetails` needs currentUser, that’s why we have `UserConatainer` to handle it
-* `UserList` will get mutated list of users. `UserListContainer` will track the state of filter query and current sort option.
+* `ArticleList` will get current article list with applied filters. `ArticleListPage` will track the state of filter and page configs.

 ## Step 5: Add inverse data flow
 So far, we've built an app that renders correctly as a function of props and state flowing down the hierarchy.
-Now it's time to support data flowing the other way: the form components need to update the state in UserListContainer.
+Now it's time to support data flowing the other way: the form components need to update the state in`ArticleListPage `.

 ## And that's it
 Hopefully, this gives you an idea of how to think about building components and applications with React.
 While it may be a little more typing than you're used to, remember that code is read far more than it's written, and it's extremely easy to read this modular, explicit code.
 As you start to build large libraries of components, you'll appreciate this explicitness and modularity, and with code reuse, your lines of code will start to shrink. :)